 Financial data aggregation has become one of the fastest-growing sectors of the entire Fintech industry, and rightly so.
 From traditional financial institutions to emerging fintech startups, for the companies operating in the financial sector to have a clear image of customers’ financial data, they require access to their accounts, and this is where data aggregation companies factor in.
-The concept is fairly straightforward – customers’ personal and financial data from a variety of sources are grouped together and made readily and conveniently accessible in a single place.
+The concept is fairly straightforward – customers’ personal and financial data, from a variety of sources, are grouped together and made readily and conveniently accessible in a single place.
 This information is then used by fintech companies and banks to start generating additional income, which is why the demand for such services has boomed in recent years and continues to do so today.

 A rather primitive method used is called screen scraping, when a computer bot is created, which imitates a person, logs into users’ account with login information, alongside the customer, scans for and collects specific data that it needs, and then sends it back to the data aggregator to be analyzed and cataloged.

-Using the API method is usually the preferred one, as it provides a more direct, reliable service and offers greater security when gathering and storing data.
-The main advantage behind the API method is that it enables customers to share their data with third-party actors, without the need for handing out their login information.
+Using the API method is usually the preferred method, as it provides a more direct, reliable service and offers greater security when gathering and storing data.
+The main advantage behind the financial data aggregation API is that it enables customers to share their data with third-party actors, without the need for handing out their login information.
 As an added benefit, services provided by the banking API providers give customers access to information on what type of data is being shared, and enables them to deny access to their data, should they decide so.
 It is due to this, that screen scraping is being gradually phased out, in favor of direct API access.

 Using such technologies, Data Aggregators are able to provide fintech firms with access to their users’ financial data.
 To break it down – Fintech companies go to data aggregators and connect to their API.
-Once a new user signs up on their platform, and signs into his or her bank account, the fintech company receives their financial data, which are usually bank account information, credit cards or brokerage accounts.
+Once a new user signs up on their platform, and signs into his or her bank account, the fintech company receives their financial data, which are usually bank account information, credit cards, or brokerage accounts.

 Financial data aggregation platforms have witnessed a significant increase in the demand for their services, by a variety of fintech firms operating in different fields.

-One could argue that one of the biggest benefactors of data aggregation has been personal financial managers or PFMs for short.
+One could argue, that one of the biggest benefactors of data aggregation have been personal financial managers or PFMs for short.
 A single glance on the services provided by PFMs is enough to see the extent to which they have benefitted by having direct access to their clients’ financial information.
 Since the provision of financial advice is one of the main services provided by PFMs, such as Acorns and Mint, having full and comprehensible access to the spending habits of their clients enables them to provide personalized advice to a previously unheard extent.
-Banks that offer PFM services, like Lloyds or HSBC in the UK, have also benefited greatly by using financial data aggregation APIs, as having access to the information on their clients’ external accounts enables them to make targeted offers, in an effort to get their clients to switch to them.
+Banks that offer PFM services, like Lloyds or HSBC in the UK, have also benefited greatly by using data aggregation services, as having access to the information on their clients’ external accounts enables them to make targeted offers, in an effort to get their clients to switch to them.

-Financial data aggregation has also been making shifts in the lending field.
+Financial data providers has also been making shifts in the lending field.
 Traditionally, it’s the applicants’ credit scores that determine the final decision of the lender.
 Yet, the credit ratings of many applicants are increasingly influenced by factors not directly related to their creditworthiness.
 This was the leading factor behind the emergence of new, alternative companies in the field of lending.
 What differentiates these from more traditional lenders is their greater focus on the information on applicant’s savings and cash flows, rather than just credit rating, which is provided through financial data aggregation software, that has access to applicant’s bank account information.

 Data aggregation has also influenced the emergence of new fintech companies specializing in cross-border money transfers.
 Whereas it takes up to three days for the transferred funds to reach their destination, the direct access to customers’ account balance has enabled companies, such as TransferWise, to offer much faster transfer times, compared to more traditional methods.

-At first glance, it may seem that data aggregators operate on a rather similar spectrum, but in fact, most of them are highly specialized in terms of what services they offer, with some choosing to specialize in investment data, lending, wealth management, startups or banking.
+At first glance, it may seem that financial aggregators operate on a rather similar spectrum, but in fact, most of them are highly specialized in terms of what services they offer, with some choosing to specialize in investment data, lending, wealth management, startups or banking.
 When choosing the financial data aggregation provider best suited for you, it is important to consider your specific needs and goals, and a number of attributes of the provider.